The County of North Yorkshire

 North Yorkshire features a number of interesting rivers and streams including Whitfield Beck, Mill Gill, Hardraw Beck, River Wharfe, and Walden Beck at West Burton.

-North Yorkshire features a number of interesting limestone pavements including Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.
+North Yorkshire is home to some unmissable limestone pavements like Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.

-There are a several good gardens in North Yorkshire county like Fountains Abbey and Studley Royal Water Garden.
+Gardens to visit in North Yorkshire county include Fountains Abbey and Studley Royal Water Garden.

 Walks in North Yorkshire